apereo/cas/docs/cas-server-documentation/protocol/REST-Protocol.md

 username=battags&password=password&token=true&additionalParam1=paramvalue
 ```

 The `token` parameter may either be passed as a request parameter or a request header.
 The body of the response will include the ticket-granting ticket as a JWT.
 Note that JWTs created are typically signed and encrypted by default with pre-generated keys.

-To control settings or to see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#jwt-tickets).
+{% include {{ version }}/jwt-tickets-configuration.md %}

 ## Authenticate Credentials